 - In Spider-Man: Far From Home, Peter Parker takes a brief, unplanned detour to the Netherlands that's largely played for laughs.
 Everyone he meets, including the police and local Football Hooligans, are models of kindness, he cannot pronounce anything, people wearing traditional Dutch attire walk by, and in one scene, he's literally standing in a field of tulips while a windmill spins in the background.

 - The Windmill Massacre is about a group of tourists on a sightseeing tour of windmills that goes horribly wrong.
-Dutch stereotypes and both played straight and horribly subverted.
+Dutch stereotypes are both played straight and horribly subverted.

 - The 1865 novel Hans Brinker, or The Silver Skates was a significant influence on the popular American image of the Netherlands.

-- The song "A Windmill in Old Amsterdam" was a 1965 hit for Ronnie Hicks.
+- "A Windmill in Old Amsterdam" is a 1965 hit by Ronnie Hicks.
 It contains many of the stereotypes as it is about a mouse in clogs who lives in a windmill in Amsterdam.

 - In Sly 3: Honor Among Thieves, there's an entire level dedicated to this trope: Flight of Fancy.
 It takes places in the Dutch town of Kinderdijk, with a full compliment of windmills, flowerpots full of tulips, fields full of hay stacks, and even a leaky dike.
 Two of the three flavors of mooks in the level (hares and rams) wear wooden clogs.

-- The Kinderdijk stage in Capcom vs. SNK 2: Mark of the Millennium has a few windmills.
+- Capcom vs. SNK 2: Mark of the Millennium: The Kinderdijk stage has a few windmills.

-- Windmillville from Mario Party 7 plays it about as straight as one can get in a Mario game.
+- Mario Party: Windmillville in Mario Party 7 plays it about as straight as one can get in a Mario game.

-- Daisy Hills in Mario Kart 7 gives off serious vibes of this trope, with windmills, flowers and an overly cheery, rural flair.
+- Mario Kart 7: Daisy Hills gives off serious vibes of this trope, with windmills, flowers and an overly cheery, rural flair.
 It is mixed with some alpine, Austrian motifs as well.

 - South Park: Bigger, Longer & Uncut: During Cartman's performance of "Kyle's Mom is a Bitch", there's a segment where he and the other South Park elementary boys are depicted as people from around the world.
 The Dutch (singing gibberish like the other nationalities depicted) are shown in traditional clothing with windmills in the background.